1. Risks in each of the Group's businesses

 4. Manufacturing in China

-About 40% of the Group’s products are manufactured overseas, with China being our main production base.
+China is one of Group's main production bases for the Group’s products.
 It is therefore possible for our operating results to be affected by factors in China, such as the suspension of production due to problems, the enactment of new regulations that could affect production, or the sharp appreciation of the Chinese yuan.

 5. Impairment loss